Review of Penal Code 136.1 Dissuading a Witness or Victim Law and Defenses

 Victim restitution + terms of probation

 Further, a witness intimidation conviction will require the defendant to pay victim restitution.
-If they are granted probation by the judge, they will be ordered by the court to complete specific terms, such as community service hours and anger management classes.
+If the judge grants probation, the court orders the defendant to complete specific terms, such as community service hours and anger management classes.

 Related California Crimes for Dissuading a Witness